 Yemen’s Houthis say military chief killed as Israel claims responsibility

-Group says its Chief of Staff Mohammed Abdulkarim al-Ghamari was killed ‘while fulfilling his duties’.
+Group says its Chief of Staff Muhammad Abd al-Karim al-Ghamari was killed ‘while fulfilling his duties’.

-Yemen’s Houthis say that their Chief of Staff Mohammed Abdulkarim al-Ghamari, one of the most senior military officials of the group, has been killed “while fulfilling his duties”.
+Yemen’s Houthis say that their Chief of Staff Muhammad Abd al-Karim al-Ghamari, one of the most senior military officials of the group, has been killed “while fulfilling his duties”.

 Shortly after the Houthi announcement on Thursday, Israel claimed responsibility for the killing, with Defence Minister Israel Katz saying al-Ghamari was attacked in an Israeli strike.